upitis/sms-sender/README.md

 # sms

-SMS_SENDER Vaadin application that only requires a Servlet container to run.
+SMS_SENDER is Vaadin application that requires a Servlet container to run.

-It uses Mobitech technologies m.MMSender server equipment for sending SMS http://mobitechnologies.com/en/products/busapps/mmsender_brief.php
+It uses Mobitech technologies m.MMSender server also as eqipment for sending SMS http://mobitechnologies.com/en/products/busapps/mmsender_brief.php

 Dependencies: